Documentation

 Explicitly excluded

-These TypeScript features are intentionally unsupported for clean C mapping:
+These TypeScript features are intentionally unsupported:

 Memory model